openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_minise/docs/index.rst

 =============
-BMW i3 / i3s
+Mini Cooper SE
 =============

-Vehicle Type: **BMWI3**
+Vehicle Type: **Mini Cooper SE**

-This vehicle type supports the BMW i3 and i3s models.
+This vehicle type supports the Mini Cooper SE.
 All model years should be supported.

 The OVMS support was developed Jan 2021.